Key Takeaways

 Some of the main features of dYdX include:

-• Fast onboarding - dYdX is designed to exhibit a seamless user-onboarding experience that is super fast and straightforward, significantly decreasing the required time to begin trading.
-This includes a strong focus on user experience and interconnectivity with a vast range of fiat to crypto on-ramps, including integration with Coinbase, Circle. and Noble (the infrastructure provider chain for USDC on Cosmos).
+- Fast onboarding - dYdX is designed to exhibit a seamless user-onboarding experience that is super fast and straightforward, significantly decreasing the required time to begin trading.
+This includes a strong focus on user experience and interconnectivity with a vast range of fiat to crypto on-ramps, including integrations and routing options that support USDC onboarding across the Cosmos ecosystem, with Noble playing a key role in native USDC infrastructure.

 dYdX History and Founding